viggyr/viggyr/README.md

 - 👋 Hi, I’m Vignesh
-- 👀 I’m interested in Backend Development (Go, Python and Java), Cloud and Computer Vision (Video).
 - 🌱 I’m currently a grad student at Univesity of Massachusetts, Amherst majoring in computer science.
+- 👀 I’m interested in Backend Development in Go, Python and Java, Cloud and Serverless Computing, and Computer Vision (Video).
 - 💞️ I am extremely passionate about the advancements in the intersection of movies and tech (internet streaming and applied computer vision/deep learning for movies).
+- I would be open to discuss about opportunities in Backend/Fullstack Development and Computer Vision roles starting June 2022 (Full time and Internship).
 - 📫 Reach me at vigneshr9619@gmail.com, [Linkedin](https://www.linkedin.com/in/vignesh-radhakrishna-97b273117/), [Twitter](https://twitter.com/coolrv9619)

 <!---